hyperledger-archives/iroha/docs/iroha_whitepaper.md

 ### 2.4.
 Chaincode

 Iroha supports chaincode written as Java programs that are invoked via JNI.
 Deployed chaincode is run in a sandboxed Java virtual machine.
+The full chaincode lifecycle is supported.

 ### 2.5.
 Domains and assets

+Iroha employs the concept of domain names that are registered on the blockchain and are associated with a public key (i.e., an account).

 ### 2.6.
 Transactions